In this article:

 - Connect to the home’s WiFi network - your customer must supply the WiFi network name and password.

-- Just before the installation is complete, our system will run a self-analysis on the Monitor, connectivity, and our suite of sensors:
+- The air handler should be running during this next self check: Just before the installation is complete, our system will run a self-analysis on the Monitor, connectivity, and our suite of sensors.